HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/database_analysis.md

 | Collections Missing Access Reference| Collections without proper access control configuration             | Yes                  | No            | No          |
 | Orphan Media Items                  | Media items not associated with any collection                      | Yes                  | No            | No          |

-Administrators can access all metric categories to gain complete visibility into their DAM deployment's performance and health.

 ![Database Analysis](../../../../images/Database_analysis.png)

-!!! note
-    The Administrator role is required to view Database Analysis metrics.
-Editor and User roles cannot access this functionality.

 ## Database Metrics